HarshVardhanPardeshi/ScreeningSystem/README.md

 A mini project by Harshvardhan Pardeshi.
 B.Tech I.T.
 Student Guru Ghasidas Vishwavidyalaya Bilaspur (C.G)

-About the Project :- This project is a solution for the HackFest 20121-22 organised by Developer Students Club,Guru Ghasidas Vishwavidyalaya.
+About the Project :- This project is a solution for the following SDGs :
+                    1. Goal 3: Good Health and Well Being
+                    2. Goal 15: Life on Land

+2021-22 organised by Developer Students Club, Guru Ghasidas Vishwavidyalaya.

 Programming Language Used :- C++

 User Guidelines :- This project can be used on windows-based systems ONLY.

 To run the project :
-    1)You need to run the .sln file through visual studio (recommended for best experience) or any other IDE that supports C++ and build the solution and run it through the local windows debugger (or any other of available).
+    1. You need to run the .sln file through visual studio (recommended for best experience) or any other IDE that supports C++ and build the solution and run it through the local windows debugger (or any other of available).
                                                       OR
-    2)You can simply download the .exe file on your system and run it.
+    2. You can simply download the .exe file on your system and run it.